BUGLE: B**t-Ugly Game Launcher for Exiles

 • Single-player game list.
 For each map you have installed, you can see when was the last time you played it in single-player, the name of your character and clan, and what level your character is.

 • Back up and restore single-player games.
 You can create backups for your single-player games, and restore them whenever you want.
+You can also export any of those backups to a file on your drive and import a backup file into the game.

 • Mod list management.
 You can not only activate and deactivate mods, and change their order, but you can also save a mod list and open it again later.
 This should make it easier to switch between the mods you use in your single-player game and those on your favorite server; or you can use this to switch easily between mod lists for different servers.
 If you’re hosting a server using Funcom’s Dedicated Server Launcher, you can copy the mod list from BUGLE with one click and paste it into the server launcher.